Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV: Abstract

 \section{Abstract}

 Flow coefficients $v_n$ for $n$ =~2,~3,~4, characterizing the anisotropic collective flow in Au+Au collisions at $\sqrt{s_{NN}}~=~200$ GeV, are measured relative to event planes $\Psi_{n}$, determined at large rapidity.
 We report $v_n$ as a function of transverse momentum and collision centrality, and study the correlations among the event planes of different order $n$.
 The $v_n$ are well described by hydrodynamic models which employ a Glauber Monte Carlo initial state geometry with fluctuations, providing additional constraining power on the interplay between initial conditions and the effects of viscosity as the system evolves.
-This new constraint improves precision of the extracted viscosity to entropy density ratio $\eta/s$.
+This new constraint can serve to improve the precision of the extracted shear viscosity to entropy density ratio $\eta/s$.

 The production of particles in heavy ion collisions at the Relativistic Heavy Ion Collider is anisotropic in directions transverse to the beam.
-For low momentum particles ($p_T \alt 3$ GeV/$c$), this anisotropy is understood to result from hydrodynamically driven flow of the Quark-Gluon Plasma (QGP) \cite{Ollitrault:1992bk,Heinz:2001xi,Shuryak:2008eq,Adcox:2004mh,Adams:2005dq}.
-The strength of the flow is measured as Fourier coefficients $v_{n} = \mean{e^{i\,n(\phi - \Psi_{\rm RP})}}, n=2,4,..$ where $\phi$ is the azimuthal angle of an emitted particle around the $z$ axis defined by the beam, usually at midrapidity; $\Psi_{\rm RP}$ is the azimuth of the reaction plane defined by the beam direction and the impact vector between the colliding nuclei.
+For low momentum particles ($p_T \alt 3$ GeV/$c$), this anisotropy is understood to result from hydrodynamically driven flow of the quark-gluon plasma (QGP)~\cite{Ollitrault:1992bk,Heinz:2001xi,Shuryak:2008eq,Adcox:2004mh,Adams:2005dq}.
+The strength of the flow is measured as Fourier coefficients $v_{n} = \mean{e^{i\,n(\phi - \Psi_{\rm RP})}}, n=2,4,..$ where $\phi$ is the azimuthal angle of an emitted particle around the $z$ axis defined by the beam; $\Psi_{\rm RP}$ is the azimuth of the reaction plane defined by the beam direction and the impact vector between the colliding nuclei.
 The brackets denote averaging over particles and events.
-The reaction plane is not measurable directly a priori, so the Fourier coefficients are determined with respect to the estimated participant event planes \cite{Ollitrault:1992bk}.
-Recent measurements have primarily focused on the even-order anisotropies $v_2$ and $v_4$, evaluated with respect to an event plane $\Psi_2$, determined from the $n=2$ correlation.
+The reaction plane is not measurable directly a priori, so the Fourier coefficients are determined with respect to the estimated participant event planes~\cite{Ollitrault:1992bk}.
+Earlier measurements have focused on the even-order anisotropies $v_2$ and $v_4$, evaluated with respect to an event plane $\Psi_2$, determined from the $n=2$ correlation.